Ginger’s Use for Nausea Caused by Chemotherapy

 Another study reported by Medical News Today involving 644 cancer patients took varying doses of ginger three days before and three days after chemotherapy treatments to help with nausea.

 Patients reported their nausea level from 1-7, with one being no nausea and seven being severe.
-Results indicated that those who took the lowest amounts of ginger (.05g to 1g) of ginger a day reported a nausea level of 1 or two compared to other groups.
+Results indicated that those who took the even the lowest amounts of ginger (.05g to 1g) of ginger a day reported a nausea level of 1 or two compared to other groups.

 Studies results vary, but there is evidence that ginger can reduce the discomfort of nausea felt during chemotherapy.SHOP THE COLLECTION